Amusement Park Injuries

-The force exerted on riders body can result in significant injury including injuries to head, neck and back; amputations or decapitation; stroke; traumatic brain injury; brain aneurysms; lacerations, torn ligaments, or broken bones; drowning (water slides/rides).
+The force exerted on the rider’s body can result in significant injury including injuries to the head, neck, and back; amputations or decapitation; stroke; traumatic brain injury; brain aneurysms; lacerations, torn ligaments, or broken bones; drowning (water slides/rides).
 The CPSC reports that the majority of amusement park injuries occur due to:

 1. Improper operation of the ride by park staff;

 2. Mechanical failure of the ride due to a manufacturing defect or park staff’s failure to maintain the ride;

 3. The very nature of the ride itself may cause injuries;

 4. Rider failure to heed warnings or instructions or misuse of the restraints or ride itself.

 No matter the cause, the results can be horrifying.

 The inspection and regulation of amusement parks vary depending on the type of park.
 The federal government (through CPSC) regulates only those rides that are moved from place to place, i.e. mobile, such as those that you see at a county fair or rodeo.
 In contrast, the CPSC has no authority to inspect or regulate permanent rides such as those at an actual stationary amusement park.
 These are known as “fixed-site” rides.
 Surprisingly, only half of the states conduct inspections and regulate fixed-site amusement park rides located within their boundaries while the other half of states rely only on insurance companies or third-party inspectors in regulating these rides.

 If you or someone you know has been injured as the result of the negligence of a manufacturer, owner, and/or operator of an amusement ride, it is imperative to immediately contact a qualified personal injury lawyer.
 Amusement park accidents and injuries can be catastrophic and lifelong.
 You need the experienced personal injury attorneys of Fleming Law, P.C. to fight for your rights as a victim.